Metroid Prime 4: Beyond – Everything we know so far about the upcoming Switch game

 Metroid Prime 4: Beyond trailer

-The latest Metroid Prime 4 trailer debuted during the March 2025 Nintendo Direct.
+The best Metroid Prime 4 trailer debuted during the March 2025 Nintendo Direct.
 In this new teaser, we see Samus navigating the jungle planet of Viewros, where she must explore and scan mysterious statues to escape.

-However, Samus isn't alone and the trailer shows us plenty of exciting new enemies for us to blast.
+However, Samus isn't alone, and the trailer shows us plenty of exciting new enemies for us to blast.
 But, one of the most curious bits of information shared during this teaser is Samus' new psychic powers.
 The clip shows off abilities that will fling players towards enemies and assist in navigating the map as you can unlock doors.

 While that may sound like a big departure from the series, worry not!
 The trailer also has us occupying a first-person perspective as Samus navigates hostile environments, bringing back the FPS stylings of Metroid Prime 3 as she guns down enemies, and scans the corpses.